 I am applying for a green card by adjustment of status because I married a U.S. citizen.
-One question in part 3 of the green card application Form I-485 asks: “Have you ever, in or outside the United States: Been arrested, cited, charged, indicted, convicted, fined, or imprisoned for breaking or violating any law or ordinance, excluding traffic violations?”
+One question the green card application Form I-485 asks: "Have you ever, in or outside the United States: Been arrested, cited, charged, indicted, convicted, fined, or imprisoned for breaking or violating any law or ordinance, excluding traffic violations?"

 A long time ago, I was arrested in my hometown in England.
-I was accused of punching someone one night at a local pub and was charged with battery.
+I was accused of punching someone at a local pub and was charged with battery.
 This accusation was a complete lie and later the charge was withdrawn.
-Now that I am applying for my green card, I really don’t want to complicate my case by bringing up the past, especially since I really did nothing wrong.
-So my question is: Can USCIS really find out about my arrest if I don’t mention it?
+Now that I am applying for my green card, I really don't want to complicate my case by bringing up the past, especially since I did nothing wrong.
+My question is: Can USCIS really find out about my arrest if I don't mention it?

 Historically, U.S. government access to foreign criminal records (other than Canada's) has been limited.
 Therefore, if you do not tell USCIS about your arrest in England, there is a chance that the agency will not find out about it.

 Nevertheless, given how quickly information-sharing technologies and policies can change, and how serious the consequences for failing to disclose one's criminal background can be, it would be a mistake to take that chance; especially since the type of background you have would probably not bar your permanent residence or future naturalization in the first place.

 For adjustment of status applicants who have been associated with national security threats or organized crime, records of foreign convictions might already be available to USCIS through U.S. government databases and could be retrieved automatically after the biometrics appointment.